kondrak/YendorianTalesRE/README.md

 ### Scene elements
 Most objects are duplicated in flipped and unflipped variants (used depending on player position in the world) - wasteful in terms of space but it seems this approach was easier for the developers.
 Some (for example portals) have a palette effect attached to them.
 All sky and ground textures are represented by two images - flipped and unflipped, even if there's only one variant used in the game (like Astral Plane sky texture).

+### Spells
+Spells take 80 bytes per entry in the `WORLD.DAT` file - starting at offset `0x1AA65E` in Yendorian Tales 2 and `0x41B5BF` in Yendorian Tales 3.

 ## Audio
 Both games use [Creative Voice File (.VOC)](http://www.shikadi.net/moddingwiki/VOC_Format) for digitized audio and [Creative Music File (.CMF)](http://www.shikadi.net/moddingwiki/CMF_Format) for music.